-1. GUI (Graphical User Interface) configuration - recommended method for Windows users
+1. GUI (Graphical User Interface) configuration - recommended method

 On Windows it is recommended to always use the program mSetup.exe to modify the camera's configuration or format the SD card. mSetup communicates directly with the camera and makes configuring the camera a very simple task.